Insurance:

 The Santam Aviation policy offers full and comprehensive cover on the drone whether operated or not.
 This includes liability cover and comprehensive third party cover on the limit the client elects to take.
 Commercial or business policyholders should, however, note that the company will not indemnify the insured against liability in respect of the ownership, hire purchase or leasing of any aircraft as this is regulated by the Civil Regulations Act.
 It is therefore important that drones used in commercial applications are covered under a separate aviation policy which provides greater security against liability claims as a result of drone activities.

-The following kinds of cover are available:
+The following kinds of commercial drone insurance cover is available:

 Clients requiring cover will need to fill in a detailed questionnaire which asks for the model, make, management system and insured value of the Remotely Piloted Aircraft System (RPAS); its class certificate and intended operating environment and the pilot details with questions about the operator’s pilot licence and total flying hours.